-Some conditions, such as forms age-related macular degeneration and diabetes related vision loss, can be successfully treated.
-For some rare, genetic and inherited conditions or Inherited Retinal Diseaes (IRDs) as they are often described, we are still in the early investigative stages, for others we are moving towards human clinical trials, and even towards potential treatments.
+Some conditions, such as forms of age-related macular degeneration (AMD) and diabetes-related vision loss, can be successfully treated.
+For some rare, genetic and inherited conditions or Inherited Retinal Diseaes (IRDs) as they are often described, we are still in the early investigative stages; for others we are moving towards human clinical trials and even towards potential treatments.

 Types of Research

 Initially members of RI were focused on gene therapies solely, but the development of innovative technologies and a better understanding of biology has meant that there are now many more pillars of research offering hope for treatment.
 Here are some.